7. Validation: Assuring Data Integrity¶

-Instead of committing the entry, the conductor passes this error message back to the waiting zome function.
+Instead of committing the entry, the conductor passes this error message back to the client instead of whatever the

-You can see that author-side validation is similar to how data validation works in a traditional client/server app: if something is wrong, the business logic rejects it and asks the user to fix their data.
+You can see that author-side validation is similar to how data validation works in a traditional client/server app: if something is wrong, the business logic rejects it and asks the user to fix it.

-When your node receives an entry for validation, the flow is very different.
-Your Holochain node doesn’t just assume that the author has already validated the data; they could easily have hacked their conductor to bypass validation rules.
-It’s your duty and right to treat every piece of data as suspect until you can personally verify it.
-Fortunately, you have your own copy of the validation rules.
+When an authority receives an entry for validation, the flow is very different.
+The authority doesn’t just assume that the author has already validated the data; they could easily have hacked their conductor to bypass validation rules.
+It’s the authority’s duty and right to treat every piece of data as suspect until they can personally verify it.
+Fortunately, they have their own copy of the validation rules.

-Here are the two scenarios above from the perspective of the validators.
+Here are the two scenarios above from the perspective of the DHT.

 "eggplant"entry for validation and storage.